ISAITB/docs-services/source/validation/index.rst

 The above example illustrates the key steps that are taking place but decouples certain actions into separate methods.
 These are specifically:

-  * The extraction of the input parameter in method ``getInput1()``.
+  * The extraction of the input parameter in method ``getInput()``.
 Multiple input parameters may be present including ones with the same name.
-See [REF] on what you should consider when looking up your inputs.
+See :ref:`common__using_inputs` on what you should consider when looking up your inputs.
   * The retrieval of the input value(s) to process in method ``getInputValue()``.
 An input parameter offers a string value that may initially seem to be the one to use.
 This however could be BASE64 content or a remote URL that points to the actual content.
-See [REF] on what you should consider when retrieving an input's value.
+See :ref:`common__interpreting_input` on what you should consider when retrieving an input's value.
   * The validation and generation of the report in method ``doValidation()``.
 This method captures the domain-specific validation logic and is a prime candidate to decouple in a separate component.
 Keep in mind however that the report includes errors and warnings that may need to be generated on-the-fly, which also may include the relevant location in the processed input (if possible).
 Ommiting such details is possible but diminishes the reporting power of your validator considering that it would otherwise only report a "success" or "failure" result.
 As such, it might be necessary to construct the ``TAR`` report as you validate or foresee an intermediate GITB-agnostic structure as the result of your validation that you will then convert to the expected ``TAR`` report.
 These are all points to consider when designing your validation service.
-Details on how the ``TAR`` validation report itself should be populated are provided in [REF].
+Details on how the ``TAR`` validation report itself should be populated are provided in :ref:`common__tar`.

 .. _validation__configuring: